richardstevens/metalsmith-react-tpl/README.md

 #### `baseFile` (optional)
 default: `null`

+You can pass in a .html or .jsx baseFile depending on your setup, using a react baseFile will allow you to continue using React even for your main layout template.

+Using a .jsx baseFile will result in the baseFile.jsx to use `isStatic: false` and be rendered with ReactDOM.renderToString option and then will not have any reactid's passed through (Your templates will still go through the `isStatic` option).

 Specifies a file which the contents of the react template will render into.

-This is similar to the index.html file which you React.render() your components in.
+This is similar to the index.html file which you ReactDOM.render() your components in.

 In your base file, put `{{content}}` in the location where you want your data will render into.